jesugq/compiler-simplified-syntax-tree/README.md

-    int instruction;            // Integer instruction of the terminal read. char * identifier;          // String of the idenfitier read. struct data_value value;    // Value that can either be integer or float. struct tree_node * node;    // Node of this expression.
+    int instruction;            // Integer instruction of the terminal read. char * identifier;          // String of the idenfitier read. struct data_value value;    // Value that can either be integer or float. struct syntax_node * node;  // Node of this expression.
 }
 ```